 West 17 Avenue and 37 Street Main Streets construction

-ENMAX work continues on 37 Street at Richmond Road, 17 Avenue, and at 30 Avenue, and we anticipate this work will be complete in early October.
+ENMAX work continues on 37 Street at Richmond Road, 17 Avenue at 37 Street, and at 17 Avenue and 29 Street.
+We anticipate this work will be complete by early December.

 To stay up to date on when, and where, crews will be working sign up for updates.

 For more information about what we’re building for these two new main streets have a look at:

 The City has developed streetscape master plans for 37 Street S.W. and 17 Avenue S.W. based on citizen and stakeholder feedback, technical analysis, and financial considerations.
 The plans support the needs identified by the community and provides a vision that guides the detailed design and construction phases.

 The final design for the 17 Avenue Main Street projects includes:

 - Intersection improvements.

 - Enhanced pedestrian experience with wider sidewalks and multiuse pathways.

 - Upgrading the water main, and sanitary utilities along 17 Avenue between 26 and 29 Street S.W.

 - Replacing utilities along 26 Street between Bow Trail and 17 Avenue S.W.